cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 ### Acknowledgement

 This code is based on vanilla [PANet](https://github.com/kaixin96/PANet) (ICCV'19) by [Kaixin Wang](https://github.com/kaixin96) et al. The data augmentation tools are from Dr. [Jo Schlemper](https://github.com/js3611).
-Should you have any further questions, please [let us know](c.ouyang@imperial.ac.uk).
+Should you have any further questions, please [let us know].
 Thanks again for your interest.